Infineon/mtb-example-ce239718-safety-core-test/README.md

 Both tests involve comparing the precalculated checksum with the actual checksum calculated from the data.
 Both, the precalculated checksum and the checksum data are stored in the flash.
 Custom linker scripts are used to store the precalculated checksum at the appropriate location in the flash.

-To use the test, the user needs to update the precalculated checksum in the `flash_StoredCheckSum` variable in the *SelfTest_Flash.c* file whenever there is a change in the application source binary.
-Hence, it is recommended to copy and paste the checksum printed on the teraterm to `flash_StoredCheckSum` variable in the *SelfTest_Flash.c* file, which is a middleware file.
+To use the test, the user needs to update the precalculated checksum in the `flash_StoredCheckSum` variable in the *self_est_.c* file whenever there is a change in the application source binary.
+Hence, it is recommended to copy and paste the checksum printed on the teraterm to `flash_StoredCheckSum` variable in the *self_est_.c* file, which is a source file.
 During the test, the actual checksum is calculated based on the data stored inside the flash.
 Hence, it is recommended to erase the entire flash before programming it so that the actual checksum calculated during the test does not mismatch.

 #### 6. Interrupt test:
 The Interrupt test implements the independent time-slot monitoring defined in section H.2.18.10.4 of the IEC 60730 standard.
 It verifies that the number of interrupts that occurred is within a predefined range and also checks whether interrupts occur regularly.
 The test uses the interrupt source driven by the timer and checks the interrupt controller.